jagodragon/UltimateMailMod/Readme.txt

 #Known issues
    *  Sending more than 60 mails at one time, can cause some Glitchyness with the interface.

+Version: 6.5.6.2774.008
+Release date: December 2 2015
+# Changes
+	*minor changes to backend
+	*added pet eggs buttons to mass send tab
+	*added Cenedril items to db separated by type
+	*added buttons for cenedril items to the mass send tab

+Version: 6.4.2.2769.007
+Release date: December 2 2015
+# Changes
+	*minor changes to backend
+	*added pet eggs to the db (separated by element not rarity)

 Version: 6.4.2.2758.005-6
 Release date: December 2 2015